kimkevin/CachePot/README.md

-# CachePot - Android Simple CachePot
+# CachePot - Android Simple Data Cache

 A basic sample which shows how to transfer object of model between fragments simply without Pacelable and Serializable.